metricswave/backend/content/collections/documentation/integrations.md

 short_content: 'Connect MetricsWave with other platforms and log user behaviour and traffic.'
 parent: c46aafa5-b49b-4019-a55d-2074ae56570d
 updated_by: 1
-updated_at: 1687508726
+updated_at: 1687516889
 ---
+- [React](/documentation/integrations/react): free, open-source JavaScript library utilized for crafting user interfaces based on components.
-- [FlutterFlow](/documentation/integrations/flutterflow): FlutterFlow is a low-code builder for developing native mobile applications and you can use MetricsWave to log user behaviour.
+- [FlutterFlow](/documentation/integrations/flutterflow): a low-code builder for developing native mobile applications and you can use MetricsWave to log user behaviour.